-Skype works like an internet telephone service, letting you talk to other Skype users for free.
-It's easy to set up by downloading free software from the Skype website, but even if other people don't have Skype on their computers, you can still call their landline or mobiles at cheaper rates than normal.
+- Skype works like an internet telephone service, letting you talk to other Skype users for free.
+It's easy to set up by downloading free software from the Skype website, but even if other people don't have Skype on their computers, you can still call their landline or mobiles at cheaper rates than normal. - INTERNATIONAL STUDENTS if you need to call home often, you might save money using a network like Lebara - www.lebara.co.uk which specialises in international calls.